April 2, 2026, 1:32 pm | Read time: 5 minutes

 Annoying guests who snap their fingers in restaurants were a recurring issue.
 Sure, it gets attention, but it’s absolutely inappropriate.
 If you have a request, you should make eye contact, raise your hand, or say “excuse me” when the waiter passes by.

-2. No “Please” and No “Thank You”
+2. No “Please” and “Thank You”

-3. Suggestive Remarks
+3. Inappropriate Remarks

 4. Too Much Physical Contact

-5. Inappropriate Tips
+5. Inappropriate Tipping

 6. Flaunting Wealth

-7. Declaring the Restaurant a Parenting-Free Zone
+7. Treating the Restaurant as a Free-For-All Zone

 Also interesting: The Best Tips for Flying with Toddlers

-8. Just Sitting Down
+8. Sitting Down Uninvited

 9. Not Accepting a “No”